Discover the agenda of Museum of the Canals

 Mirrored floor

-Combined with the rich wall and ceiling paintings, it feels as if you’re standing in the middle of a visual illusion.
-The mirror floor enhances the interplay between the 18th-century wall paintings by Jurriaan Andriessen and the modern ceiling painting by Pascal Amblard.
+Combined with the richly decorated walls and ceiling, it feels as if you’re standing inside a visual illusion.
+The 18th-century wall paintings by Jurriaan Andriessen—an idyllic landscape full of romantic details—meet the modern ceiling painting Dream of harmony (2022) by French artist Pascal Amblard.

-Find yourself in the middle of a space that invites you to look, reflect, and take photographs.
-With an audio guide, you can also listen to the story behind the wall and ceiling paintings, told by Faye Feller, known for her educational TikTok and Instagram channels.
+Find yourself at the center of a space that invites you to look, reflect, and capture the moment.
+With an audio guide, you can listen to the story behind the wall and ceiling paintings, narrated by Faye Feller, known for her educational TikTok and Instagram channels.

 Herengracht 10-18 corner Keizersgracht before and after restoration Amsterdam City Archives